 Massachusetts' state mental health agency spends a slightly lower per capita amount on mental health services compared to the U.S. average.
-However, the amount spent on community-based mental health programs is similar to the U.S. average.
+However, the amount spent on communitybased mental health programs is similar to the U.S. average.
 Expenditures include (on average):

-- 72% Community-based mental health programs funded and/or operated by state mental health agencies - 26% Mental health services in state psychiatric hospitals - 2% Administration/training/ research/evaluation to support these services

-Source: State Mental Health Agency-Controlled Expenditures for Mental Health Services, FY 2013 National Association of State Mental Health program Directors Research Institute, Inc (NRI)

-AVAILABILITY OF MENTAL HEALTH CARE PROVIDERS

-Massachusetts has the largest number of mental health care providers and hospital beds per capita in the U.S. However, to fully serve the population with mental health needs, there are still areas and facilities in Massachusetts that have a shortage of mental health care providers; 20 full-time providers are needed in addition to the current workforce in these designated "shortage areas" to reach an acceptable provider-to-patient ratio.
+- 72% Community-based mental health programs funded and/or operated by state mental health agencies - 26% Mental health services in state psychiatric hospitals - 2% Administration/training/ research/evaluation to support these services Source: State Mental Health Agency-Controlled Expenditures for Mental Health Services, FY 2013 National Association of State Mental Health program Directors Research Institute, Inc (NRI) AVAILABILITY OF MENTAL HEALTH CARE PROVIDERS Massachusetts has the largest number of mental health care providers and hospital beds per capita in the U.S. However, to fully serve the population with mental health needs, there are still areas and facilities in Massachusetts that have a shortage of mental health care providers; 20 full-time providers are needed in addition to the current workforce in these designated "shortage areas" to reach an acceptable provider-to-patient ratio.
 This shortage is particularly acute in the criminal justice system, where many people are in need of mental health treatment.

-Availability of mental health care providers

-Number of mental health care providers per 10,000 residents
+Availability of mental health care providers MASSACHUSETTS AND UNITED STATES 2016 Number of mental health care providers per 10,000 residents

 There are approximately 49 mental health care providers for every 10,000 residents in Massachusetts.
-This is the highest number in the U.S.

-Mental health care providers include: psychiatrists, psychologists, licensed clinical social workers, counselors, marriage and family therapists, and advanced practice nurses specializing in mental health care

-Source: County Health Rankings & Roadmaps, by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.

-Availability of mental health care providers and hospital beds
+This is the highest number in the U.S. Mental health care providers include: psychiatrists, psychologists, licensed clinical social workers, counselors, marriage and family therapists, and advanced practice nurses specializing in mental health care Source: County Health Rankings & Roadmaps, by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
+Availability of mental health care providers and hospital beds MASSACHUSETTS AND UNITED STATES 2013

-Per resident, Massachusetts has more psychiatrists, psychologists, and primary care physicians compared to the US average, as well as a higher number of hospital beds dedicated to psychiatric care.

-Providers or beas per 10,000 residents

-Source: Area Health Resource Files 2013 (psychiatrists, physicians and psychiatric care beds), and 2005-2013 Demographics of the U.S. Psychology Workforce, American Psychological Association (psychologists)
+Providers or beds per 10,000 residents Source: Area Health Resource Files 2013 (psychiatrists, physicians and psychiatric care beds), and 2005-2013 Demographics of the U.S. Psychology Workforce, American Psychological Association (psychologists)